 But practically, it is not easy.
 You will firstly have to undergo medical assessments.
 Secondly, the insurer’s underwriting and approval are needed for your application to be successful.

 The worst scenario is when you re-apply for insurance with pre-existing medical conditions.
 In such a case, your application is most likely to fall into the rejection pile.

-The bottom line is, you need to think carefully or at least have other credible financial backups before you decide to opt-out of ElderShield.
+The bottom line is that you need to think carefully or at least have other credible financial backups before you decide to opt-out of ElderShield.

 Moreover, you will no longer be able to opt back into the plan when the new CareShield Life policy rolls in at the end of 2021.

-Financially speaking, you don’t have to opt-out of it since you can make your annual payments via your CPF MediSave – money you can’t touch anyway.
+Financially speaking, you don’t have to opt out of it since you can make your annual payments via your CPF MediSave account – money you can’t touch anyway.

 It is affordable and even more beneficial with an early application as premiums do not increase with your age.

 Supplements in ElderShield insurance are additional benefits to increase payouts and coverage, should you desire to do so.
 You need to be already registered under the ElderShield scheme to buy supplement plans.

 Supplement plans differ in their benefits from one insurance firm to another.
 It is, therefore, advisable for you to first check in with your preferred insurer before any purchases.